 Reduce or eliminate your consumption of sugar, alcohol and processed foods.
 In many cases, it’s best to eliminate common allergens, such as dairy, gluten, corn, soy, nuts and eggs for 30 days.
 Slowly reintroduce them one at a time and see how your body reacts.
 You may discover an unknown food sensitivity.

 Sip water throughout the day with a goal of drinking about half of your body weight in ounces (or more as needed).
 Water flushes toxins out of your system.
 Warm lemon water first thing in the morning can also assist in liver detoxification.

-These can help restore your gut flora, promote the production of good bacteria, reduce inflammation and support the colon.
+These can help restore your gut flora and health, promote the production of good bacteria, reduce inflammation and support the colon.
 Try different strains, such as Lactobacillus and Bifidobacterium.
-You may need to try a few strains and brands to find what works best for you.
+You may need to try a few strains and brands of probiotic supplements to find what works best for you.

 If you’re nutritionally depleted, supplements can help replenish your vitamin and mineral supply.
 These are important for healing leaky gut, as well as controlling blood sugar, regulating hormones and boosting energy.
 If you suspect you’re nutrient deficient, talk to a functional medicine doctor about testing your levels.

 A stressful lifestyle not only disrupts the microbiota, but it can also cause chronic illnesses and autoimmune conditions.
 Find ways to relax and decompress.
 Spend time in nature, meditate, practice yoga, take walks, dance and engage in activities that light you up.

 In addition to healthy skin and a clear, glowing complexion, balancing your gut can boost:

 Our beauty and wellness brand offers support, services and products to help you become WELL WITHIN your skin, mind and body.